KovenYu/CAMEL/README.md

 Note that the model was pre-trained using the full training set [4], i.e., VIPeR, CUHK01, CUHK03, PRID, 3DPeS, i-LIDS and Shinpuhkan.

 Our implementation is based on matconvnet: https://github.com/vlfeat/matconvnet

-# CAMEL

-In the folder ./CAMEL is the DEMO code for our linear metric learning model CAMEL.
-We provide an interface of CAMEL here and the full code is coming soon.
-One can easily use it following main.m.
-See main.m for details.

-Also note that a different MATLAB version may lead to a result that is a little bit different from the result reported in the paper, because of several random procedures in the algorithm and during the testing.
-The reported result (in this demo, 57.3% rank-1 accuracy for CUHK01) was obtained using MATLAB R2014a.

-We also prepared a supervised version of CAMEL in main_supervised.m, which runs much faster than CAMEL and can be a weak baseline in comparison with supervised models.

 # ExMarket